grammyjs/website/site/docs/hosting/heroku.md

 - [Git installation instructions](https://git-scm.com/download/)
 - [Heroku CLI installation instructions](https://devcenter.heroku.com/articles/heroku-cli#download-and-install)

-Assuming that you already have them in your machine and, and you have a terminal open in the root of our project's directory.
+Assuming that you already have them in your machine, and you have a terminal open in the root of our project's directory.
 Now initialise a local git repository by running this code in your terminal:

 ```bash